engeniousio/orchestrator-docs/docs/setup-orchestrator.md

     </ol>
   </TabItem>
   <TabItem value="android">
-    Devices - Device serials (you can get them with 'adb devices' command).
+    Devices - Device serials (you can get them with `adb devices` command).
 Emulator serials can be used here if you prefer to manage them manually.
     Simulators - Names of the emulators (AVD names) to automatically start/stop for a test run.
   </TabItem>
 </Tabs>